rhymiz/autofns/README.md

 ## Introduction

-AutoFNS is a utility for automatically calling functions when interacting with the OpenAI Completions.
+AutoFNS is a utility for automatically calling functions when interacting with OpenAI Completions API.

 Note: This is a work in progress and may not be ready for production use.
 If you find any bugs or have any suggestions, please open an issue or a pull request.

+## Requirements

+- python >= 3.10
+- openai
+- regex

 ## Installation